rogerbeecham/covid-19-datavis/index.md

     growth in case numbers at a time point by area has reached its fastest recorded growth rate.

-Additional to these are three key *Design Requirements* (DesRs) to which our designs should adhere if they are to be successful in supporting detailed spatiotemporal analysis:
+Additional to these are four key *Design Requirements* (DesRs) to which our designs should adhere if they are to be successful in supporting detailed spatiotemporal analysis: